martis42/depend_on_what_you_use/README.md

 DWYU offers a tool to automatically fix some detected problems.

 ⚠
 Please note that **the tool cannot guarantee that your build is not being broken** by the changes.
 Always make sure your project is still valid after the changes and review the performed changes.

 The workflow is the following:

 1. Execute DWYU on your workspace.
    DWYU will create report files containing information about discovered problems in the Bazel output directory for each analyzed target.
 1. Execute `bazel run @depend_on_what_you_use//:apply_fixes -- <your_options>`.
-The tool discovers the report files
+   The tool discovers the report files generated in the previous step and gathers the problems for which a fix is available.
-   generated in the previous step and gathers the problems for which a fix is available.
-Then, [buildozer](https://github.com/bazelbuild/buildtools/blob/master/buildozer/README.md) is utilized to adapt the BUILDS files in your workspace.
+   Then, [buildozer](https://github.com/bazelbuild/buildtools/blob/master/buildozer/README.md) is utilized to adapt the BUILD files in your workspace.

 The `apply_fixes` tool requires you to explicitly choose which kind or errors you want to be fixed.
 You can see the full command line interface and more information about the script behavior and limitations by executing:<br>
 `bazel run @depend_on_what_you_use//:apply_fixes -- --help`

 If the `apply_fixes` tool is not able to discover the report files, this can be caused by the `bazel-bin` convenience symlink at the workspace root not existing or not pointing to the output directory which was used by to generate the report files.
 The tool offers options to control how the output directory is discovered.

 Unfortunately, the tool cannot promise perfect results due to various constraints:

 - If alias targets are involved, this cannot be processed properly.
-Alias targets are resolved to their actual target before the DWY aspect is running.
+  Alias targets are resolved to their actual target before the DWYU aspect is running.
   Thus, the DWYU report file contains the actual targets in its report and buildozer is not able to modify the BUILD files containing the alias name.
 - Buildozer is working on the plain BUILD files as a user would see them in the editor.
   Meaning without alias resolution or macro expansion.
-Consequently, buildozer cannot work on targets which are generated inside a macro or whose name is constructed in a list comprehension.
+  Consequently, buildozer cannot work on targets which are generated inside a macro or whose name is constructed.
-- Generally the fixes should not break your build.
-But there are edge cases.
-For example a dependency X might be unused in library A, but the downstream user of library A transitively depends on it.
-Removing the unused dependency from library A will break the build as the downstream dependency no longer finds dependency X.
 - Adding missing direct dependencies is based on a heuristic and not guaranteed to find the correct dependency.
-Also analyzing the visibility of potential direct dependencies is not yet implemented, which can cause a broken build if a target without the proper visibility is chosen.
+- If you execute DWYU only on some targets and not the complete build tree, this can break the overall build.
+  For example dependency _X_ in library _A_ is unused and would be removed.
+  But a downstream user of library _A_ might transitively depend on _X_.
+  Removing the unused dependency will break the build as the downstream dependency no longer finds dependency _X_.

 # Preconditions

-**The code has to be compilable** </br>
+##### The code has to be compilable

 DWYU is not performing a compilation itself.
 It works by statically analyzing the source code and build tree.
 However, non compiling code can contain errors which infringe the assumptions DWYU is based on.
 For example, including header files which do not exist at the expected path.

-**Include paths have to be unambiguous** </br>
+##### Include paths have to be unambiguous

-In other words, there shall not be multiple header files in the dependency tree of a target matching an include statement.
+There shall not be multiple header files in the dependency tree of a target matching an include statement.
 Even if analysing the code works initially, it might break at any time if the ordering of paths in the analysis changes.

 # Supported Platforms